c4cs/c4cs.github.io/_commands/basics/hash.md

 ### Useful Options / Tricks

 #### `hash -r`
 This option clears the cached hash table.
-(Note: Changing $PATH is equivalent to running this command - the hash table is$
+(Note: Changing $PATH is equivalent to running this command - the hash table is invalidated.)

 ~~~ bash
 $ hash
   hits	command